Transforming Customer Experience in Hospitality: A Leadership Approach

-In customer experience and hospitality, it’s tempting to think it all comes down to moments of magic - those one-off “wow” experiences that guests will never forget.
+In customer experience and hospitality, it’s tempting to think it all comes down to moments of magic—those unforgettable “wow” experiences that guests cherish.

 But in reality, sustained excellence doesn’t happen by accident.

-Most of my time in operations was spent in restaurants and retail, which are two areas where leadership presence will define whether the experiences customers receive are amazing or lackluster.
-The power of leadership attention and coaching can be felt in every business, and there is no substitute for being in the mix with your team leading in the moment.
+Most of my time in operations was spent in restaurants and retail.
+These are two areas where leadership presence can define whether customer experiences are amazing or lackluster.
+The power of leadership attention and coaching is palpable in every business.
+There is simply no substitute for being in the mix with your team, leading in the moment.

-As hospitality and experience continue to evolve, the impact of technology will continue to be felt.
-Whether it is AI or systems that allow for customer personalization and understanding, these tools will continue to drive success within the service space.
+As hospitality and experience continue to evolve, the impact of technology will be profound.
+Whether it’s AI or systems that allow for customer personalization and understanding, these tools will drive success within the service space.

-• Hotels continue to drive personalization with their systems that log guest preferences
+Hotels are leveraging systems that log guest preferences to enhance personalization.

-• Employee facing apps help team members find items in stores for customers and ensure they know how to use them and what complementary items may be needed
+Employee-facing apps help team members locate items in stores for customers, ensuring they understand how to use them and what complementary items may be needed.

-But none of this works without a human in the loop – someone there to apply the technology and ensure that it is leveraged to maximum impact.
-And also to be there just in case the technology doesn’t quite deliver in the moment.
+However, none of this works without a human in the loop—someone to apply the technology and ensure it is leveraged for maximum impact.
+They are also there just in case the technology doesn’t deliver in the moment.

 So, it comes down to how leaders lead and their patterns of management: consistent, intentional behaviors that shape culture, drive standards, and keep guest satisfaction front and center every day.